The Telescopes of Whispering Skies Observatory: Four Platforms, Side by Side

 FRA400

-Wide-field context machine: large structures and full-region compositions in one frame.
+Wide-field context machine: very large nebula complexes and “big sky” compositions in one frame.

 Image Scale